vyasdipen/ansible-magento-install/README.md

-# Ansible Magento 2 Install on Nginx
+# Ansible - Install Magento 2 on Nginx

 This ansbile script works for Nginx only.
 It will allows you to setup magento2 community edition on system.
 It will reduce manual efforts to install fresh magento 2 on your local system.
-Once installation will be done, link will open in google chrome.
+Once installation will be done, link will open in google chrome or you can also try to access it using  `projectname.site`.

-Or you can also try to access it using  `projectname.site`
+This is just a basic script for Nginx.

 ## System Requirments